Erudika/scoold/README.md

 You can also create answers to questions from Slack, either from the message action button or by typing in the `/scoold ask` command.
 This requires the URL of a specific question you wish to answer.

+Clicking the "Ask on Scoold" message action will also save the full message thread on Scoold.
+The action will create a new question from the first message of the thread and save each reply as an answer on Scoold.

 When `para.slack.dm_on_new_comment` is enabled, Scoold will send a direct message notification to the author of the post on which somebody commented.
 By default, DMs are turned off and the notification is sent to the channel instead.